 School Staff: The school or college remind students to apply for the scholarship by 1 June deadline

 Applicants: Make a firm acceptance of the offer from Kent before 5 June in order to be considered for a scholarship.
 Inform your school of college of your decision.
 Your scholarship personal statement may be shared with the relevant staff member from your school/college if requested by them, to help them complete the nomination list required for this scholarship.

 School Staff: The Headteacher (or designated scholarship contact), advised by relevant staff, will be sent a nomination form to complete in the first week of June.
-The school should rank scholarship applicants based on the partner scholarship criteria and return this to email@example.com by 30 June at the latest.
+The school should rank scholarship applicants based on the partner scholarship criteria and return this to firstname.lastname@example.org by 30 June at the latest.
 School/college staff may request a copy of scholarship application statements for students from their school/college to help complete the nomination list if needed.

 Applicants: In the summer term your school or college will let you know if you have been nominated for a scholarship.

 School Staff: The school or college should notify applicants of their decision.